Tuesday, 30 June 2015

 Ram and I visited Rome together almost ten years ago, and despite staying for nearly a week we still felt that we'd not seen everything.
 We had places in mind that we wanted to take Harry, but we were very conscious that he's only little, and there would be a lot of walking in the heat, so we tried to stick to just the highlights.

 We started our day at the Colosseum.
-We purchased joint tickets for the Colosseum and the Forum in advance on the official website, which was well worth doing as it was very busy.
+We purchased joint tickets for the Colosseum and the Forum in advance, which was well worth doing as it was very busy.
 There was still a queue to collect the tickets, but it wasn't as bad as the queue to buy tickets.
 It was well organised, and once inside although busy there was still plenty of space to see everything.
 We didn't do a guided tour and there isn't a great deal of interpretation, so if you aren't doing a tour it's worth getting hold of a guide book if you want to learn more about what you are seeing.

 Taking a child to the Colosseum in Rome